Rosie Shuster: Early and personal life

 Rosie Shuster was born in Toronto, Ontario, Canada to Ruth (née Burstyn), an interior designer, and Frank Shuster, of the Wayne and Shuster comedy duo.
-She was named after the character Rosalind from Shakespeare's play As You Like It.
-Like her father she is a cousin of Superman co-creator Joe Shuster.
+She was named after the character Rosalind from William Shakespeare's play As You Like It.
+Like her father, she is a cousin of Superman co-creator Joe Shuster.
 She grew up in the neighbourhood of Forest Hill on Ridelle Avenue and attended school at West Prep and Forest Hill Collegiate.
 She studied English at the University of Toronto, married her first husband Lorne Michaels at Holy Blossom Temple and is of Jewish descent.

 Shuster was married to Saturday Night Lives creator, Lorne Michaels, from 1967 to 1980.
-The pair first met in junior high school, when Michaels, born Lorne Lipowitz, followed her home hoping to meet her famous father.
-Together Shuster and Michaels wrote and performed comedy sketches through high school, summer camp, and college.
+The pair first met in junior high school, when Michaels, born Lorne Lipowitz, followed her home, hoping to meet her famous father.
+Together, Shuster and Michaels wrote and performed comedy sketches through high school, summer camp, and college.
 They began their TV career on The Hart and Lorne Terrific Hour show for Canadian TV on the Canadian Broadcasting Corporation (CBC).
 Appearing on the show were Dan Aykroyd and Gilda Radner, among others.
 Shuster and Michaels moved to Los Angeles to work on The Lily Tomlin Show for ABC, where they also met Laraine Newman, whom they invited, along with Aykroyd and Radner, to join the Not Ready for Prime Time Players for Saturday Night Live.